-- The player committing the offence is stationary, including a player that is kicking, provided that the ball was close enough where a kick could have succeeded at the start of the kick motion. - The player committing the offence is currently getting up. - The player committing the offence is the current goal keeper and is currently chasing the ball, in it's own penalty area. - Front to front contact between players with the ball between them does not lead to a free kick, unless one player walks at a significantly higher speed or with significantly more force that is impossible to stand for the other player. - Any player proceeding to the ball whose side (i. e. arm, shoulder etc.) who only makes contact with another player is not committing an offence, even if the second player is not proceeding to the ball. - A player that had an offence committed against himself can not simultaneously be called for a free kick offence himself.
+- The player committing the offence is stationary, including a player that is kicking, provided that the ball was close enough where a kick could have succeeded at the start of the kick motion. - The player committing the offence is currently getting up. - The player committing the offence is the current goal keeper and is currently looking at or chasing the ball, in it's own penalty area. - Front to front contact between players with the ball between them does not lead to a free kick, unless one player walks at a significantly higher speed or with significantly more force that is impossible to stand for the other player. - Any player proceeding to the ball whose side (i. e. arm, shoulder etc.) who only makes contact with another player is not committing an offence, even if the second player is not proceeding to the ball. - A player that had an offence committed against himself can not simultaneously be called for a free kick offence himself.

-A direct free kick is also awarded to the opposing team if a player commits any of the following offences:
+(replaces: A direct free kick is awarded to the opposing team if a player commits any of the following seven offences in a manner considered by the referee to be careless, reckless or using excessive force: